TheScienceMuseum/heritageconnector/_posts/2020-11-06-knowledge-graphs-machine-learning-and-heritage-collections.md

 ### Results, Lessons and Next Steps

-Currently (Nov 20) in the project we've just finished building mechanisms to load in tabular data to a knowledge graph, load links from external IDs, and the disambiguator.
+Currently (November 2020) in the project we've just finished building mechanisms to load in tabular data to a knowledge graph, load links from external IDs, and the disambiguator.
 We've tested the disambiguator on people, organisations and objects.

 Some of the things we've learnt so far are: